Aliases for FXYD3 Gene

 GeneCards Summary for FXYD3 Gene

 FXYD3 (FXYD Domain Containing Ion Transport Regulator 3) is a Protein Coding gene.
-Among its related pathways are Cardiac conduction and Ion channel transport.
+Diseases associated with FXYD3 include Spinal Cord Lymphoma.
+Among its related pathways are Cardiac conduction and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 Gene Ontology (GO) annotations related to this gene include ion channel activity and ATPase binding.
-An important paralog of this gene is FXYD4.
+An important paralog of this gene is ENSG00000285526.

 Associates with and regulates the activity of the sodium/potassium-transporting ATPase (NKA) which transports Na(+) out of the cell and K(+) into the cell (PubMed:17077088).
 Reduces glutathionylation of the NKA beta-1 subunit ATP1B1, thus reversing glutathionylation-mediated inhibition of ATP1B1 (PubMed:21454534).
 Induces a hyperpolarization-activated chloride current when expressed in Xenopus oocytes (PubMed:7836447).